-Working alongside MMO’s, Passive Acoustic Monitoring (PAM) Operators use static or towed hydrophones and real-time monitoring software to detect marine mammals acoustically during industrial operations.
-Use of PAM is not always compulsory, but New Zealand’s Seismic Code stipulates that two PAM Operators must be present during Level 1 seismic surveys.
+OSC-NZ Passive Acoustic Monitoring Operators are familiar with a variety of Passive Acoustic Monitoring systems and adept at working alongside vessel crews to determine a method of hydrophone deployment that all personnel are happy with and that minimises the chance of damage to, or loss of equipment.
+Use of PAM is not always compulsory, but New Zealand’s Seismic Code stipulates that two PAM Operatorsmust be present during Level 1 seismic surveys.
 Incorporation of PAM technology is becoming increasingly more common in other areas as well.
-OSC-NZ caters for all your PAM needs including logistics, equipment and Operators.
+OSC-NZ caters for all your PAM needs, including logistic, equipment and Operators.